LemmySmackett/LemmySmackettCom/content/stories/general/jurassic_world_redeath.md

 "Mr. President please."

 "It's gonna be a new Jurassic Park, bigger and better than anything you ever seen before.
 So many dinosaurs folks.
 They'll blanket the earth.
 A T-Rex in every stadium, a raptor in every grocery aisle.
-You'll never escape." Ω
+You'll never escape." ■